Types of VR

 Audio

-Most headsets include spatial or 3D audio capabilities - that is to say that they contain speakers that delivers sound in line with your head movement to make the VR environment as realistic as possible.
-It is also possible to connect external headphones to the headset too if this is your preferred choice.
+Most headsets include some kind of spatial or 3D audio capabilities - that is to say that they contain speakers or have headphone like extensions that delivers sound in line with your head movement to make the VR environment as realistic as possible.
+It is also possible to connect external earphones or headphones to the headset too, if this is your preferred choice.

 Although there is an ever-growing list of applications that are capable of taking advantage of VR technology, here are a few examples of how it can be integrated into a wide variety of industry sectors.